 |USDA SEEKS APPLICATIONS TO PROMOTE JOB CREATION AND BOOST THE RURAL ECONOMY|

-applications are being accepted from qualified non-profit and public organizations (intermediaries) to provide loans to support rural businesses and community development groups.
-Funding, which is intended to spark business expansion and create jobs will be made available through USDA’s Intermediary Relending Program (IRP).
+@@ Agriculture Secretary Tom Vilsack announced today that applications are being accepted from qualified non-profit and public organizations (intermediaries) to provide loans to support rural businesses and community development groups.
+Funding, which is intended to spark business expansion and create jobs will be made available through USDA's Intermediary Relending Program (IRP).
 The United States Department of Agriculture (USDA) remains focused on carrying out its mission, despite a time of significant budget uncertainty.
-This announcement is one part of the Department's efforts to strengthen the rural economy.
+Today's announcement is one part of the Department's efforts to strengthen the rural economy.

 "This program is a part of the Obama Administration's ongoing effort to leverage private investments with public funds to create jobs and expand economic opportunity for rural entrepreneurs," Vilsack said.
 "Intermediaries serve as a critical component to boosting local economies."

 The Intermediary Relending Program is USDA Rural Development's primary program for capitalizing revolving loan funds.
 USDA lends money to economic development intermediaries (nonprofits and public bodies) who in turn re-lend the funds as commercial loans to rural businesses (ultimate recipients) that might not otherwise be able to obtain such financing.
-The repayment of the ultimate recipients’ loans allows the intermediary to continue to make more loans to new recipients, supporting sustainable economic development.
-The program has created or saved an estimated 20,000 jobs since 2009.
+The repayment of the ultimate recipients' loans allows the intermediary to continue to make more loans to new recipients, supporting sustainable economic development.
+Since President Obama took office, the program has created or saved an estimated 20,000 jobs.